Marschi47/BasicHUD/README.md

 ## Usage

 * The HUD appears automatically when you join a world or server.
-* **To edit settings:** Open the Forge Mod menu and access the config menu through the config button.
+* **To edit settings:** Press K to open the config or open the Forge Mod menu and access the config menu through the config button.

 ## Screenshots